 The Article then draws lessons from the case study.
 Part II takes up political and pragmatic lessons.
 The politics that produced a duty to vote in Kansas City suggests that the path to reform envisioned by today's progressive revivalists might not be so straightforward.
 Compulsory voting might serve to dilute the influence of organized groups and segments of the electorate that local progressives might otherwise hope to empower.
 Indeed, it might ultimately be enticing to conservatives concerned about losing their grip on power.
 The case study also highlights how policy implementation depends on administrative details.
-As officials in Kansas City realized, a city must be able to identify its residents, determine which are eligible voters, and then identify and sanction non-voters.
-As in Kansas City, municipalities today that rely on county and state agencies to maintain lists of residents and voters, and to carry out local elections, would face hurdles to implementing a duty to vote.
+As officials in Kansas City realized, a city must be able to iden-